-OLEDs (Organic Light-Emitting Diodes) consist of a multilayer structure of organic materials between two electrodes: Sandwiched between several charge transporting layers, the central layer (emissive layer), guarantees the light emission: Modern OLED displays consist of red, green and blue (RGB) pixels arranged side-by-side.
-As these pixels are self-illuminating, they do not require a backlight unit like the LED technology.
+OLEDs (Organic Light-Emitting Diodes) are ultrathin self-emissive devices consisting of a multilayer structure of organic materials between two electrodes: Sandwiched between several charge transporting layers, the central emissive layer makes for the light emission.
+OLED displays consist of the three colors red, green and blue.
+Being self-emissive, they do not require a backlight unit as it is needed for the LCD technology.
 Therefore, OLED displays have a much simpler structure, resulting in thinner display panels.
-In contrast to the widespread LED technology, OLED displays have many further advantages: they feature low power consumption, a high contrast and a high resolution.
-Of particular interest is the use of OLED displays on transparent and flexible surfaces, which enable completely new product designs.
+In addition, OLED displays have many further advantages: they feature low power consumption, a high contrast ratio and a high resolution.
+Of particular interest is the use of OLED displays on transparent and flexible surfaces, which enable completely new applications and product designs.

-OLED technology can also be used for lighting applications.
-Thanks to the OLED technology, these luminous panels can emit a pleasant, two-dimensional, homogeneous light.
-In addition, they can be transparent or flexible, and allow new possibilities of integrating illuminating material into architecture or lamps due to their reduced volume and weight.
-This makes it possible not only to design lighting products in a completely new way, but to create new lighting concepts for the design of interior or exterior facades.
-The possibilities with flexible devices of various forms represent a disruptive technology to the general lighting market value chain.
+OLED technology can also be used for lighting applications, providing a pleasant, two-dimensional, homogeneous light.
+In addition, they can be transparent or flexible, thus allowing for new possibilities of integrating illuminating units into architecture or lamps due to their reduced volume and weight.
+It is thus possible to not only design lighting products in a completely new way, but to create new lighting concepts for the design of interior or exterior facades.
+The creation of flexible devices of various forms represents a disruptive technology to the general lighting market value chain.

-The heart of the OLEDs are the so-called emitters.
-They convert electrical energy into visible light, which leads to the perception of red, green or blue pixels.
+The heart of the OLEDs are the emitter materials.
+These are organic molecules that are able to convert electrical energy into visible light.
+Depending on their structure, the three colors red, green or blue are generated.
 To date, three different technological concepts can be used to generate light: fluorescence, phosphorescence and thermally activated delayed fluorescence (TADF).
-The main differences between these concepts are explainable through quantum mechanics.
-In an OLED, the electrical current leads to an excitation of the molecules and thereby to the creation of singlet and triplet excitons.
-The energies of the singlet exciton are higher than those of the triplet excitons, but for every singlet exciton three triplet excitons are generated.
+The main differences between these concepts are their different energy efficiency, which can be explained by quantum mechanics: In an OLED, the electric current leads to an excitation of the emitter molecules and thereby to the creation of singlet and triplet excitons.
+Due to quantum statistics, for every singlet exciton three triplet excitons are generated.
 The first generation of emitters, the fluorescent emitters could only convert the singlet excitons and therefore only 25% of all excitons into light.
-Triplet emitters, phosphorescent and TADF emitters, on the other hand, can convert up to 100 percent of the excitation energy into light by using both, the singlet and the triplet excited states.
+Second and third generation emitters, phosphorescent and TADF emitters, on the other hand, can convert up to 100 percent of the excitation energy into light by using both, the singlet and the triplet excited states.

-Our highly efficient OLED materials are based on the TADF (thermally activated delayed fluorescence) technology.
-These materials are designed to reduce electrical stress within the OLED and are thus ideally suited for efficient blue emitter technology.
-TADF combines the advantages of phosphorescence (high efficiency) and fluorescence (lifetime).
-Our TADF technology enables us to provide stable and efficient emitters, which allow a significant reduction of the power consumption for OLED devices.
-TADF technology can be used efficiently for all RGB pixels, which has not been accomplished so far by any technology.
+Our highly efficient OLED materials are based on the TADF (thermally activated delayed fluorescence) technology, enabling highest OLED performance: TADF combines the advantages of phosphorescence (high efficiency) and fluorescence (lifetime).
+CYNORA’s materials are designed to withstand the electrical stress within the OLED and are thus ideally suited for stable and efficient blue emitters.
+By using them in an OLED device, the power consumption of the OLED display can be significantly reduced.
+The TADF technology can be used efficiently for all OLED colors red, green and blue, which has not been accomplished so far by any other technology.
 Next to blue TADF emitters, CYNORA expects to meet the market requirements for green and red in the next years.